 c.
 Registration Authorization form, with RAN, if applicable.

 2. Choose specific sections of each course.
 Students are responsible for choosing their course sections.
-In most cases advisers will not be involved in selecting meeting times.
+In most cases advisors will not be involved in selecting meeting times.

 4. Register for courses using the AccessPlus registration system.